 Any business can advertise on Google with costs as low as $1 per ad click; this builds brand awareness, generates leads, and increases sales.
 To create your own ad, simply set up an account, set your budget/location, choose keywords, write your ad, and launch it.
 Then, track and adjust your ad for best performance.

 If you want to enlist help with your Google (and social media) SEO advertising, try using a Premier Google Partner like Hibu.
 They will review and optimize your digital marketing strategy to help you grow your business online.
 In addition to their SEO services, they will make sure your online information is correct, your website is optimized to convert visitors to customers, and more.
 Click here to reach a representative.

-Google Adwords is an online advertising service that allows businesses to have their ads run on Google’s search results page.
+Google Ads (formerly Google AdWords) is an online advertising service that allows businesses to have their ads run on Google’s search results page.
 The ads look almost identical to the normal search results, with the only difference being the small word “Ad” in green.
-Google ads will show at the top and bottom of a search results page.
+Google Ads will show at the top and bottom of a search results page.